 How to Apply

-We welcome applications to our Germanic Studies program from undergraduate and MA-level graduate students with an interest in the interdisciplinary study of German literature, culture, and media.
+We welcome applications to our Germanic Studies program from students with a minimum of a BA (or equivalent four-year degree) in German, Scandinavian or a related field.
 Admission to our program is based on:

 the applicant's demonstrated potential for research and teaching excellence